INTELLIGENT ENERGY MANAGEMENT SYSTEM

 Japan-Taiwan Youth Exchange Tour to Japan

-In March 2024, a master's student from our laboratory participated in the "JENESYS 2024 Energy Delegation to Japan," sponsored by the Ministry of Foreign Affairs of Japan and co-organized by the Chung-Hua Institution for Economic Research and the Japan–Taiwan Exchange Association.
+In March 2025, a graduate student from our laboratory participated in the "JENESYS 2024 Energy Delegation to Japan," sponsored by the Ministry of Foreign Affairs of Japan and co-organized by the Chung-Hua Institution for Economic Research and the Japan–Taiwan Exchange Association.
 Centered on the development of renewable energy and hydrogen energy, the program provided in-depth insights into Japan's energy transition policies and technological practices, offering significant inspiration and complementary perspectives for the laboratory's ongoing research in solar and wind energy forecasting, energy storage optimization, building-integrated photovoltaic (BIPV) system design, and microgrid control strategies.

 The delegation focused on the renewable energy transformation achievements in Fukushima Prefecture, including visits to the Fukushima Renewable Energy Institute (FREA) and the Fukushima Hydrogen Energy Research Field (FH2R).
 FREA features a comprehensive testing platform for solar modules, wind turbines, and energy storage systems, showcasing a complete process from experimental validation to technology demonstration.
 These capabilities offer valuable reference points for the laboratory’s efforts in renewable energy system modeling and deployment.
 FH2R, on the other hand, presents an integrated system for hydrogen production via water electrolysis powered by renewable energy, along with hydrogen storage and utilization technologies.
 This facility is highly relevant to the laboratory’s research on multi-energy complementary control and the integration of hydrogen energy into microgrids.The University of Tokyo also introduced the latest advancements in perovskite solar cell technology, which further broadened the laboratory’s research horizon in the application of high-efficiency photovoltaic materials and performance optimization of building-integrated solar systems.
 In addition, site visits to Japanese energy enterprises such as JERA, the New Energy and Industrial Technology Development Organization (NEDO), and the Japan Organization for Metals and Energy Security (JOGMEC) provided critical insights into the forward-looking technological roadmaps, application scenarios, and system integration frameworks of the energy industry.Beyond technical investigations, the itinerary also covered topics related to environmental resilience and circular utilization, including a visit to the Meguro Incineration Plant.
 The plant’s waste heat recovery power generation and pollution control technologies offered valuable inspiration for the laboratory’s research on urban energy recovery mechanisms and thermal energy reuse strategies.